Highwire: Global Component System Overhaul

 After: Tailwind-first architecture with isolated, scoped overrides from third-party libraries.

-Result: Visual consistency, reduced specificity wars, and a foundation for building clean, reusable components.
+The result was worth it: visual consistency, no more specificity wars, and a clean foundation for building reusable components.

 3. Component Design Strategy